kaust-rccl/ksl-docs/docs/source/systems/ibex/compute_node.rst

 GPU Compute Nodes
 ===================

+There are GPU nodes in Ibex cluster with GPUs of different microarchitecture.
+Note that all the GPUs on a single node are always of the same microarchitecture, there is no heterogeneity there.

-GPU nodes in Ibex cluster are of different type.
-At present all GPUs in Ibex cluster of manufactured by NVIDIA.
+At present all GPUs in Ibex cluster of NVIDIA.

-The details about the available GPU microarchitectures is provided below.

 Pascal P6000
 -------------------